 During the past year, we have taken hundreds of water samples in order to determine the presence of any radioactive, biological, inorganic, volatile organic, or synthetic organic contaminants.
-The table below shows only those contaminants that were detected in the water.
-The state requires us to monitor for certain substances less than once per year because the concentrations of these substances do not change frequently.
+The tabled below show only those contaminants that were detected in the water.
+The state requires us to monitor for certain substances less often than once per year because concentrations of these substances do not change frequently.
 In these cases, the most recent sample data are included, along with the year in which the sample was taken.

-REGULATED SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED MCL [MRDL] MCLG [MRDLG] AMOUNT DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Alpha Emitters (pCi/L) 2005 15 0 7.8 6.4-7.8 No Erosion of natural deposits Beta/Photon Emitters 1 (pCi/L) 2005 50 0 9.4 7.5-9.4 No Decay of natural and man-made deposits Chloramines (ppm) 2010 [4] [4] 1.68 0.42-4.7 No Water additive used to control microbes Di(2-ethylhexyl) Phthalate (ppb) 2010 6 0 1 ND-1 No Discharge from rubber and chemical factories Fluoride (ppm) 2009 4 4 0.52 0.52-0.52 No Erosion of natural deposits; Water additive which promotes strong teeth; Discharge from fertilizer and aluminum factories Haloacetic Acids [HAA] (ppb) 2010 60 NA 9 ND-16.2 No By-product of drinking water disinfection Nitrate (ppm) 2010 10 10 1.65 1.49-1.65 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits TTHMs [Total Trihalomethanes] (ppb) 2010 80 NA 28 2.2-58.2 No By-product of drinking water disinfection Turbidity (NTU) 2010 ΤТ NA 0.99 0.01-0.99 No Soil runoff Turbidity (Lowest monthly percent of samples meeting limit) 2010 ΤT NA 96.73 NA No Soil runoff Xylenes (ppm) 2010 10 10 0.0006 ND-0.0006 No Discharge from petroleum factories; Discharge from chemical factories
+REGULATED SUBSTANCES SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED MCL [MRDL] MCLG [MRDLG] AMOUNT DETECTED RANGE LOW-HIGH VIOLATION TYPICAL SOURCE Arsenic (ppb) 2011 10 0 2.3 ND-2.3 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics production wastes Barium (ppm) 2011 2 2 0.11 0.04-0.11 No Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Beta/Photon Emitters1 (pCi/L) 2011 50 0 7.1 5.7-7.1 No Decay of natural and man-made deposits Fluoride (ppm) 2011 4 4 1.02 0.55-1.02 No Erosion of natural deposits; Water additive that promotes strong teeth; Discharge from fertilizer and aluminum factories Gross Alpha Excluding Radon and Uranium (pCi/L) 2011 15 0 10.2 4.6-10.2 No Erosion of natural deposits Haloacetic Acids [HAA5] (ppb) 2011 60 NA 5.1 ND-7 No By-product of drinking water chlorination Mercury [inorganic] 2 (ppb) 2011 2 2 ND NA No Erosion of natural deposits; Discharge from refineries and factories; Runoff from landfills; Runoff from cropland Nitrate 3 (ppm) 2011 10 10 2.0 1.43-2.0 No Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits TTHMs [Total Trihalomethanes] (ppb) 2011 80 NA 14.9 ND-25 No By-product of drinking water disinfection Total Coliform Bacteria 4 (# positive samples) 2011 More than 1 positive monthly sample 0 0 NA No Naturally present in the environment Turbidity 5 (NTU) 2011 ТТ NA 0.86 0.01-0.86 No Soil runoff Turbidity (Lowest monthly percent of samples meeting limit) 2011 TT=95% of samples <0.3 NTU NA 96.3 NA No Soil runoff

-Tap water samples were collected for lead and copper analyses from sample sites throughout the community
+Tap water samples were collected for lead and copper analyses from sample sites throughout the community rainfall or agricultural activity.
+If you are caring for an infant, you should ask advice from your health care provider.

-SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AL MCLG AMOUNT DETECTED (90TH%TILE) SITES ABOVE AL/ TOTAL SITES VIOLATION TYPICAL SOURCE Copper (ppm) 2010 1.3 1.3 0.15 0/30 No Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Lead (ppb) 2010 15 0 3.4 0/30 No Corrosion of household plumbing systems; Erosion of natural deposits
+SUBSTANCE (UNIT OF MEASURE) YEAR SAMPLED AL MCLG AMOUNT DETECTED (90TH%TILE) SITES ABOVE AL/TOTAL SITES VIOLATION TYPICAL SOURCE Copper (ppm) 2010 1.3 1.3 0.148 0/30 No Corrosion of household plumbing systems; Erosion of natural deposits; Leaching from wood preservatives Lead (ppb) 2010 15 0 3.37 0/30 No Corrosion of household plumbing systems; Erosion of natural deposits